Find code changes and other history with CodeLens

 Compare an incoming change with your local version

-To compare an incoming change with your local version, double-click the changeset or press Shift+F10.
+To compare an incoming change with your local version, double-click the changeset or select Shift + F10.

 Branch icons

-The icon in the Branch column tells you how the branch is related to the branch you're working in.
+The icon in the Branch column indicates how the branch is related to the branch you're working in.

 ---|---|